 A Mobile Food Vendor Permit is required in the amount of $50 annually expiring on June 30.
-The application for a permit, fill out this application and mail as instructed.
+To apply for a permit, fill out this application and mail as instructed.
 The application includes:

 - The name, home and business address of the applicant or the name and address of the owner of the vending business if other than the applicant.

 - A description of the types of food and beverages to be sold.

 - A description (including the size) and a photograph of any pushcart, trailer, or vehicle to be used in the operation of the business, including, if applicable, the license and registration number of any vehicle used in the operation of the business to restock or transport.

 - Two prints of full-face photograph, taken not more than 30 days prior to the date of the application of any person who will sell or offer for sale any food or beverage with in the city.

 - A copy of any approval required by the Guilford County Health Department pursuant to the rules governing the sanitation of restaurants and other food handling establishments (10 NCAC Ch.
 10, Subch.
 10A) and any other approval required by a governmental unit for the preparation and service of food.

 - Proof of an insurance policy issued by an insurance company licensed to do business in NC, protecting the permittee and the City from all claims for damages to property and bodily injury, including death, which may arise from operations under or in connection with the permit.
 Such insurance shall name the City as additional insured and shall provide that the policy shall not terminate or be canceled prior to the expiration date without 30 days advance written notice to the City.
 Such insurance shall afford minimum limits of $100,000 per person bodily injury, $300,000 per occurrence bodily injury, and $25,000.00 per occurrence property damage.